DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 registry

 ## Execution
-To run the image using the docker client, execute:
+Supposing that you want to run the container on the host's network interfaces and with a DHCP configuration mounted from the host, execute:

 `docker run --net host -v <dhcpd_conf_filepath>:/etc/dhcp/dhcpd.conf --name <container_name> -d <image_name>`